 Home and community support services agencies (HCSSAs) that want to provide CCP private-duty nursing (PDN), home telemonitoring, occupational therapy, physical therapy, or speech therapy services under the licensed-only home health (LHH) category must first enroll with TMHP.
 To enroll with TMHP in the LHH category, an HCSSA must:

-- Complete a provider enrollment form, which can be found on the TMHP website at www.tmhp.com, provide its license information, and check the "Only CCP services" box on the form. - Obtain a Texas Provider Identifier (TPI) for CCP services.
+- Complete a provider enrollment form, which can be found on the TMHP website at www.tmhp.com. - Provide its license information, and check the "Only CCP services" box on the form.